 As a Further Mathematician, we would expect you to be very fluent with all higher tier GCSE topics.
 Most importantly Algebra, Quadratics, Surds, Indices, Trigonometry.
 Getting a copy of the CGP 'Head Start to A-level Maths' book (ISBN 9781782947929) and working through it before starting the A level course will be good preparation.
 You could also consider getting a copy of the Year 1 A level Pure Maths book (ISBN 9781292183398) and starting to working through this.
 And finally, working hard on GCSE Further Maths or ADDMaths will be excellent preparation.

 You will be learning new techniques and applying them to problems.
 Some problems will be textbook-style whilst others may be of a more practical nature.
-Graphical ideas will be explored using the software packages Autograph or Desmos and you are strongly advised to get a graphical calculator.
+Graphical ideas will be explored using the graphical calculator.
 You will be encouraged to see how Maths informs and describes real-world situations and you will become aware of both its power and its limitations in achieving these aims.

-There are typically over 500 students in Maths across the two year groups, including about 90 who are also doing some form of Further Maths.
+There are typically over 600 students in Maths across the two year groups, including about 150 who are also doing Further Maths.
 Staff in the Department are well-qualified, enthusiastic, hard-working, caring and sympathetic to students when they have difficulties with mathematical problems.

-Please be aware that the department recommends that students buy a certain type of Graphical Calculator for £70 from the College for which the College receives a 50% discount (normally the calculator is £140).
+Please be aware that the department recommends that students buy the Casio CG100 graphical calculator.
+This is available to purchase for £75 from the College (normally the calculator retails at £140).

 Maths is a subject with many applications as well as providing a basis for further study in its own right.
 It will be a requirement for a variety of university courses, ranging from sciences and engineering to economics and aspects of computing.
 It will also be an advantage for many other university courses which have components of Maths or Statistics within them, for example, Geography, Psychology, Sociology, Architecture and Design Technology.